Air Date

 Bringing Opportunities to Underserved Communities

-“So we decided that we would do our part to break that cycle and open a new customer care center in an economically challenged area right here in our hometown of Chicago,” he continued.
+“We decided that we would do our part to break that cycle and open a new customer care center in an economically challenged area right here in our hometown of Chicago,” he said.
 “We were guided by Chicago mayor, Lori Lightfoot … [to] Chatham.
 It's got a strong sense of community, dedicated businesses and people committed to economic revitalization.”

 The Chatham Project’s Positive Effects on Discover and Chicago